A chat with Raymond Blanc OBE

 His long and productive career includes several TV shows, like ITV Simply Raymond Blanc Series 1 & 2 and his books include Simply Raymond Blanc: Recipes from Home.

-Raymond will be joining Tripsmiths on an exclusive cruise through the Bordeaux wine region this October and, as we get increasingly excited for the trip, we sat down with him to chat about the highs (and lows) of his career so far, and what he's most looking forward to on the cruise.
+Raymond joined Tripsmiths on an exclusive cruise through the Bordeaux wine region and prior to the departure, we sat down with him to chat about the highs (and lows) of his career so far, and what he's most looking forward to on the cruise.

 Can you tell us a bit about what first got you into cooking?